hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 There are two scenarios in which a virtual thread cannot be unmounted during blocking operations because it is pinned to its carrier:

-* When it executes code inside a `synchronized` block or method, or
+* When it executes code inside a `synchronized` block or method, or;
 * When it executes a native method or a foreign function.

 ...harming scalability in the process.